 There's little to no research as of yet to show whether the ketogenic diet is safe during pregnancy and breastfeeding, so it's advised not to follow it if you are either.
 And, though it is doable, it can also be difficult to follow if you're vegetarian or vegan.

 As is the case with any diet or eating style, not everyone's bodies will react the same.
 Some might experience beneficial results, and some won't.
 So whilst the ketogenic diet can offer a number of benefits, including potential weight loss, it can also be unhealthy if not adhered to properly, and if you don't consume enough of a well-rounded diet.
 If you do try the diet, then make sure to keep the amount of processed meats and junk food to a minimum, and include a variety of fresh vegetables and fruits, and high-quality lean meats and fish.
 Ultimately, though, if you're unsure whether the ketogenic diet is right for you, it's important that you consult your local GP for further advice.
 If you're interested in finding more about how to get the most out of your diet, head over to our advice page for more information.

-If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, then head over to our Gut Health advice centre.
+If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, select Digestion in the Your health menu above.

 1Paoli, A., Rubini, A., Volek, J. S., and Grimaldi, K. A. (2013).
 Beyond weight loss: a review of the therapeutic uses of very-low-carbohydrate (ketogenic) diets, European Journal of Clinical Nutrition, 67(08)